4src/smooth/docs/optimize.md

 # Optimization

-Life is walking around, guessing how you might improve things.
+Life is walking around, guessing how makyou might improve things.

 Think of an ant walking around a landscape of possibilties: